redis/node-redis/README.md

 client.set("foo_rand000000000000", "some fantastic value");
 client.end(); // No further commands will be processed client.get("foo_rand000000000000", function (err, reply) {
-    // This won't be called anymore
+    // This won't be called anymore, since flush has not been set to true! console.log(err);
-    console.log(err);
 });
 ```